1978 California Proposition 13: Voting requirements local taxes

 Proposition 13 also requires two-thirds (2/3) voter approval for cities, counties, and special districts to impose special taxes.
 In Altadena Library District v.
 Bloodgood, 192 Cal.
 App.
 3d 585 (June 1987), the California Court of Appeal for the Second District determined that the two-thirds (2/3) voter approval requirement for special taxes under Proposition 13 applied to citizens initiatives.

 Origins

 There are several theories of the origins of Proposition 13.
 The evidence for or against these accounts varies.

 Displacement of retired homeowners

-One explanation is that older Californians with fixed incomes had increasing difficulty paying property taxes, which were rising as a result of California's population growth, increasing housing demand, and inflation.
-Due to severe inflation during the 1970s, reassessments of residential property increased property taxes so much, that some retired people could no longer afford to remain in homes they had purchased long before.
+One explanation is that older Californians with fixed incomes had increasing difficulty paying property taxes, which were rising as a result of California's population growth, continued growth in state and local government spending, increasing housing demand, government restrictions on new developments and inflation.
+Due to severe inflation during the 1970s, reassessments of residential property increased property taxes so much that some retired people could no longer afford to remain in homes they had purchased long before.
 A 2006 study published in Law & Society Review supported this explanation, reporting that older voters, homeowners, and voters expecting a tax increase were more likely to vote for Proposition 13.

+Proposition 13 is not the only law in California designed to prevent tax-induced displacement.
+The California Tax Postponement Program, passed in 1977, ensures that "homeowners who are seniors, are blind, or have a disability to defer current-year property taxes on their principal residence if they meet certain criteria".